 Step 1.
 First, before you start installing any package on your Ubuntu server, we always recommend making sure that all system packages are updated.

 Step 2.
-Install Netdata on Ubuntu system.
+Install Netdata on the Ubuntu system.

 - Install Netdata using Automatic Installation Script